 Investing in a post-lockdown world.

-After many weeks of almost total standstill, economies have gradually started to regroup despite localised surges, and even in areas where the pandemic is yet to peak.
+Half-way through the year, after weeks of almost total standstill, economies are gradually starting to regroup in several regions of the world as the spread of COVID-19 starts to slow down, even though there are still areas where the pandemic is yet to be brought under control.
 Central banks and governments have launched substantial stimulus programmes and the first signs of recovery are beginning to show.

 Yet the health crisis has considerably reshaped economies and financial markets.
 Rather than a return to normal, what we should be preparing for is the new normal.